Art and culture of Karnataka: Folk music

 Folk music is popular in Karnataka.
 Many singers have recorded numerous folk songs in Kannada including B. K. Sumitra, Bangalore Latha, B. R. Chaya and many.
 Folk songs including Bhagyada balegara, Nimbiya Banada, Ghallu Ghallenuta, Munjaneddu Kumbaranna, Mayadantha Male Bantanna, Maralladyane and many, are popular, recreated and reused in films as well.

 Dance

 Yakshagana

 Yakshagana a form of dance drama is one of the major theatrical forms in coastal Karnataka.
 A fusion of folk and classical tradition makes Yakshagana a unique form of art which includes colourful costumes, music, dance, singing, and most importantly dialogs composed on the fly.
 Award-winning performers include Keremane Shambhu Hegde, Chittani Ramachandra Hegde.
 Yakshagana and Dollu Kunitha are two of the popular dance forms of Karnataka.
 Gamaka is a unique music form based on Karnataka Sangeetha.

-Pilivesha
+Hulivesha

-Pilivesha is a dance form popularly displayed on the streets and temples around the coastal Karnataka.
+Hulivesha is a dance form popularly displayed on the streets and temples around the coastal Karnataka.
 The speciality of this dance form is that it requires the dancer to paint his body with the picture of a tiger.